linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 Revenue Growth versus Earnings Growth In general, revenue growth tends to be more persistent and predictable than earnings growth.
 This is because accounting choices have a far smaller effect on revenues than they do on earnings.
 Figure 11.3 compares the correlations in revenue and earnings growth over five-year periods at U.S. firms.
 Revenue growth is consistently more correlated over time than earnings growth.
 The implication is that historical growth in revenues is a far more useful number when it comes to forecasting than historical growth in earnings.

 Effects of Firm Size Since the growth rate is stated in percentage terms, the role of the size of the firm has to be weighed in the analysis.
-It is easier for a firm with  $10 million in earnings to generate a 50 percent growth rate than it is for a firm with$ 500 million in earnings.
+It is easier for a firm with  \$10 million in earnings to generate a 50 percent growth rate than it is for a firm with\$ 500 million in earnings.
 Since it becomes harder for firms to sustain high growth rates as they become larger, past growth rates for firms that have grown dramatically in size may be difficult to sustain in the future.
 While this is a problem for all firms, it is a particular problem when analyzing small and growing firms.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/1645b1ef-eae8-4434-adcf-f0fd70af65b3/111b71334fb43a5df178fdb32a67015a5410f538e2985086b93287d7fdc9a970.jpg)